You deserve the best

 Dilation and curettage

-- This procedure (also called D&C) involves enlarging your cervix to clean the uterine lining.
+(also called D&C) involves enlarging your cervix to clean the uterine lining.
 Women routinely have a D&C to prevent infection or heavy bleeding or after a miscarriage or abortion.
 A D&C is also performed to remove fibroid or cancerous growths or to correct hormone imbalances.
 It may be performed in a clinic or a medical center setting using varying amounts of anesthesia during the procedure.

 Endometriosis treatment - If your uterine lining, the endometrium, produces cells that implant and grow outside your womb, this can cause bleeding and pain.
 Novant Health surgeons and gynecologists are experienced in prescribing oral or injected hormones to slow the growth of endometriosis.